kaneiscoding/DATA-605-Final-Project/README.md

 ## Question 5: What Champions Have Been the Best Throughout the Years?

+One aspect of the game we have not touched yet is the champions.
+These are the characters that the players choose at the beginning of the game.
+Each have their own traits and abilities and this is where a lot of the strategy related to League of Legends comes in to play, creating "metas" within the game.
+What champions have been the most successful in competitive play?

 <img src="https://github.com/kaneiscoding/DATA-605-Final-Project/blob/main/Graphics/Q5%20P1%20Annotated.png"  alt="Question 5a" width="900">

+We see the best champions having between a 70-75% win rate with one support chamption, Braum, having an impressive 78% win rate.

+Sometimes the most successful champions are not the most popular though.
+That's because before the game, each team can ban 5 champions that cannot be played during the game.
+The strategy is to ban the most powerful champions, the champions they believe the other team is best at, or champions they do not want to play against.

 <img src="https://github.com/kaneiscoding/DATA-605-Final-Project/blob/main/Graphics/Q5%20P2%20Annotated.png"  alt="Question 5b" width="900">

+We see different champions appear at the top of pick percentage for each role.
+There are large difference in the top of the middle, jungle and bottom roles with Azir being picked about 9% of games for midlane, Lee Sin being picked 7% of games for jungle and Ezreal being picked about 9% in bottom lane.

 <br>

 ## Final Thoughts

 <br>